gkoren/TempMonitor/README.md

     ![Readme6](/doc/images/Readme/6.png)

-4. You can click 'Sensor Statistics' to display a plot of *temperature vs time* for all the connected sensors, and then select to display only a specifc sensors from the window on the right.
+4. You can click 'Sensor Statistics' to display a plot of *temperature vs time* for all the connected sensors, and then select to display only a specific sensors from the window on the right.
     ![Readme7](/doc/images/Readme/7.png)

-6. When pressing 'Stop' you will be asked if you want to save the data as a .csv file (or altenratively you can click 'Export to Excel' in any time).
+6. When pressing 'Stop' you will be asked if you want to save the data as a .csv file (or alternatively you can click 'Export to Excel' in any time).
 The data will be save in the main directory with a name matching the timestamp of the measurement. **It is recommended to rename the file after saving it.
 It will otherwise be hard to distinguish between different files.**

 ### Information on TempMonitor GUI code structure

 As mentioned above, the GUI is initiated from the main script in the home directory "Temp_monitor.py".
 Inside the code you'll find a *TempMonitor* class in which all the objects and actions of the GUI windows are defined.
-This class uses additional auxilary files which can be found inside the "/python/" folder:
+This class uses additional auxiliary files which can be found inside the "/python/" folder:
 * The files `MainWndow.py`, `PlotsWndow.py`, `plots_area.py` are related to the graphics part of the GUI, and control how the different windows change based on the user's actions.
-Note that for each file exists a corresponding `.ui` file which contains the actual propoerties to be displayed and used by 'Qt'.
+Note that for each file exists a corresponding `.ui` file which contains the actual properties to be displayed and used by 'Qt'.
 * The files `wifi_monitor.py`, `com_monitor.py` control the communication thread (UDP and serial, respectivelly) b/w Arudiono & computer.
 The communication is performed using 'Queue' and 'threading' libraries in python.
 * The file `live_feed.py` allows to read the most recent data and checks if there's information needed to be updated.
 * The files `setup.py` and `setup_cx_freeze.py` are needed for bundling of the scripts into a Windows-executable file.